-Try these second fermentation steps to get your water kefir bubbly:
+Try these second fermentation steps to get your water kefir more carbonated:

 Allow the second fermentation to go longer.
-Do note, you will need to start burping the bottle once a day after about 3 days of fermenting to keep it from exploding (it’s rare, but it happens).
+Do note, you will want to ‘burp’ the bottle every 12 hours to keep it from exploding.
 Simply open the bottle slowly to release the CO2 and recap.

 We are located in Canada, so we’re experts at fermenting in cold temperatures!
 Here are some of our top tips for keeping your ferment warm:

 Yes.
-Traditional Water Kefir Grains have evolved to feed on granulated white sugar and cannot properly ferment without it.
+Water kefir grains have evolved to feed on granulated white sugar and cannot properly ferment without it.
 Thick sugars like turbinado, sugar in the raw, and brown sugar are too difficult for the Water Kefir grains to break down and process.
 Also, always avoid alternative sugars like honey, stevia, etc. as the culture will struggle to thrive.

 For more information on sugars and their effect on your fermentation, read our handy sugar guide.

-While we cannot guarantee the safety of your home-fermented water kefir, it is actually safer to make than fermenting or canning most things at home due to the very low pH level.
+While we cannot guarantee the safety of your home-fermented water kefir, it is quite safe to make at home due to the very low pH level.
 The low pH level of water kefir makes it difficult for unfriendly organisms to survive in it.
-At Happy Gut, we feel raw Water Kefir is best because its raw state is what makes it so healthy to drink, the living bacteria and healthy acids and enzymes that would be destroyed upon pasteurization.
-Very few commercial breweries pasteurize their water kefir.
-So your home fermentation setup is no different!
+We feel that raw water kefir is best because its raw state is what makes it so healthy to drink.
+The living bacteria and healthy acids and enzymes that would be destroyed upon pasteurization.
+Very few commercial breweries pasteurize their water kefir, so your home fermentation setup is no different!

-They’re both sweet-sour slightly bubbly drinks.
-They’re both full of probiotics and they’re both made by yeast and bacteria to ferment sugary liquid.
-The kombucha SCOBY (Symbiotic Colony Of Bacteria and Yeast) is used to make the drink.
+Both kombucha and water kefir are sweet-sour, slightly, bubbly drinks.
+They’re both full of probiotics and they’re both made by yeast and bacteria to ferment a probiotic beverage.

 One big difference between water kefir and kombucha is the length of time it takes to brew a batch.
 The SCOBY will take between 7 and 30 days to finish fermenting the liquid, or an average of about two weeks.
-The water kefir grains, on the other hand, only take about two days to ferment their sugary liquid.
+The water kefir grains, on the other hand, only take about three days to ferment the probiotic rich beverage.